juri10sami/assignments-java/README.md

 ### **Geometry and Simulation**
 - Simulated dice rolls and identified patterns like lucky nines and snake eyes (`DiceTest`).
 - Calculated geometric properties dynamically based on user inputs in `assignment3`.

----

-This version consolidates overlapping points and groups similar skills together for better readability and clarity.
-It provides a comprehensive overview without repeating the same ideas under different sections.
-Let me know if further refinements are needed!